 1. Launch ASIN Without “Out of Stock” Concerns

 One of the major benefits of launching a product with the support of advertising offerings is that it ensures the ASIN will be able to ramp sales maturity as quickly as possible without having to deal with the challenges of running out of stock.

 2. “Launch Buy Quantity” Might Not Be the Only PO the ASIN Receives

 Another pro is that the initial LBQ is not necessarily the only PO the ASIN will receive in that first 10 week period.
 According to Amazon, if the ASIN receives sales traction before 10 weeks, Amazon systems will forecast/buy into the ASIN as they would normally.

-Born to Run Success Story:
+Born to Run Success Story

 As one of the first Vendors accepted into this program, a kitchenware retailer (whose name we will omit for confidentiality) was approached by Amazon and invited to participate in the Born to Run program in mid-June 2018.

-“As most people know, it can be hard to launch a new product on Amazon – but in this case, the seller was very hopeful about the Born to Run program.
-By participating in the program, they were able to get a “Prime Day” badge for the new ASIN – and that’s not something most new products would get.
+“As most people know, it can be hard to launch a product on Amazon – but in this case, the seller was very hopeful about the Born to Run program.
+By participating in the program, they were able to get a “Prime Day” badge for the ASIN – and that’s not something most products would get.
 As you can see in the data below, overall it was a very helpful strategy.”